swift-server/swift-aws-lambda-runtime/Examples/StreamingFromEvent/README.md

 Be sure to set `AWS_ACCOUNT_ID` with your actual AWS account ID (for example: 012345678901).

-### Step2: Give permission to invoke that function through an URL
+### Step 2: Give permission to invoke that function through a URL

 Anyone with a valid signature from your AWS account will have permission to invoke the function through its URL.